Transplant Housing

 Tenant is responsible to keep suite clean and leave it clean when checking out.
 Tenant must give GoodHearts 48-hour notice to vacate.

-To check for availability of a suite, just call GoodHearts at 780.916.5026 or e-mail housing@goodhearts.ca — and our volunteer will explain the check-in and check-out procedure, and answer any questions you may have.
+To check for availability of a suite, just call GoodHearts at 780.916.5026 or e-mail housing@goodhearts.ca — and our volunteer GoodHearts Housing Coordinator will explain the check-in and check-out procedure, and answer any questions you may have.

 GoodHearts does not take reservations, but if you wish we will keep your name and number and call you if a suite becomes available.

-For a virtual tour of the suites check out the Galen Lofts photo album on the GoodHearts facebook page.
+For a virtual tour of the suites check out the photo album on the GoodHearts facebook page.

 Kaelyn's Place